Celebrating our 145th season

-The center of all that is UMS.
-We believe in the power of world class performing arts to inspire, transform, and connect individuals with transcendent experiences.
+We believe in the power of world-class performing arts to inspire, transform, and connect individuals with transcendent experiences.
 From the illustrious to the unknown, from the traditional to the experimental, UMS opens the doors to a fascinating journey, full of new discoveries.

-The performing arts are not a one way experience, but a conversation in which you participate.
-Our programs feature audience participation events, online dialogue through umslobby.org, community events, and so much more.
+The performing arts are not a one-way experience, but a conversation in which you participate.
+Our programs feature audience participation events, online dialogue after performances, community events, and so much more.
 We hope UMS lives beyond the walls of our venues and becomes part of our thinking, our memories, and our lives.

 Learning is core to UMS’s mission, and it is our joy to provide creative learning experiences for our entire community.
 Every season, we offer a spectrum of Education and Community Engagement activities focusing on K-12 students, teachers, teens, university students, families, adults, and cultural and ethnic communities.
 We exist to create a spark in each person, young and old alike, exposing them to things they haven’t before seen, and leaving them with an ongoing and lifelong passion for creativity and the performing arts.